 Member of the Board of Management of BMW AG, responsible for Purchasing and Supplier Network

-We will assess the progress made by “Cobalt for Development” internally on a regular basis and have its findings reviewed by a committee of local representatives, so that we can continuously refine the project’s approach.
-The results will serve as a foundation in the event that project activities are expanded to other mining locations.
+We will assess the progress made by “Cobalt for Development” internally on a regular basis and have it reviewed by a committee of local representatives so we can continuously improve the project’s approach.
+The findings can also be used as a basis for further project activities and mining locations.

-Our goal for batteries that can no longer be used for stationary power storage is to recycle as much as possible of their valuable resources.
-Pairing with a university partner, the BMW Group has developed a method that targets a recycling rate of more than 90%, as opposed to the conventional rate of just over 50%.
+At the same time, we are also working on battery recycling – for example, by giving used batteries a second life.
+This reduces their carbon footprint significantly – because batteries from vehicles often still have sufficient capacity to be used as stationary storage units in non-automotive areas of application.
+Our goal for batteries that can no longer be used for stationary power storage is to recycle as much as possible of the valuable resources.
+Pairing with a university partner, the BMW Group has developed a method that targets a recycling rate of more than 90%, instead of the conventional rate of just over 50%.
 Our priority is to avoid downcycling to lower-quality secondary materials – and to generate as much recycled material as possible that is of suitable quality for production of new lithium-ion batteries.

-Our new high-tech Battery Cell Competence Centre will officially open in November 2019.
-This will expand our research capacity and increase our expertise, especially in the fields of battery design and cell chemistry.
+Our new Battery Cell Competence Centre north of Munich will officially open in mid-November 2019.
+The aim of this competence centre is to advance the technology and continue to move forward with battery cell production.
 You will find further information on this on the blog as the time nears.